Implementing a block widget

 }

-Now the command should be disabled also when the selection is inside the description of another simple box instance.
+Now the command should also be disabled when the selection is inside the description of another simple box instance.

 It is time to allow the editor users to insert the widget into the content.
 The best way to do that is through a UI button in the toolbar.
 You can quickly create one using the ButtonView class brought by the UI framework of CKEditor 5.